 It is important to note that search algorithms are continually improving — As a result, you should tweak and fine-tune your copy in line with the demands of search engines.

 Even so, practice and research can help improve anyone’s writing skill.
-If you want to learn competitive SEO copywriting seriously, then it helps to read a lot of text from books, blogs, magazines, and other resources.
+If you want to learn competitive SEO copywriting seriously, it helps you read a lot of text from books, blogs, magazines, and other resources.

 During the writing process, you might find that using SEO plugins on your CMS or eCommerce platform is useful for copywriting.
 Apps like Yoast SEO can help optimise your text for search engines and improves content readability.

-At Red Search, our experienced SEO analysts and copywriters will help you craft engaging contents to improve your site traffic and develop a robust SEO strategy to secure your spot on the first page of SERPs.
+At Red Search, our experienced SEO experts will help you craft engaging content to improve your site traffic and develop a robust SEO strategy to secure your spot on the first page of SERPs.